 General Information

 Studying abroad is one of the most exciting, rewarding and life changing experiences a student can have.
-Its numerous benefits include the opportunity to experience a new culture, to make lifelong friends, explore new environments and learn a new language.
+Its numerous benefits include the opportunity to experience a new culture, to make lifelong friends, explore new environments, and learn a new language.
 Studying abroad also enhances job and graduate school applications.

 Cheyney University is pleased to provide its students the opportunity to study abroad in several countries and in a variety of disciplines through a number of providers and partners.
 Students may apply to study abroad according to the guidelines below.
 There may be additional requirements established by specific programs or host universities, such as minimum GPA or level of study.